apache/helix/website/1.0.3/src/site/markdown/Quickstart.md

 In this example, the resource is a database, partitioned 6 ways.
 Note that in a production system, it\'s common to over-partition for better load balancing.
 Helix has been used in production to manage hundreds of databases each with 10s or 100s of partitions running on 10s of physical nodes.

-#### Create a Database with 6 Partitions using the MasterSlave State Model
+#### Create a Database with 6 Partitions using the LeaderStandby State Model

-Helix ensures there will be exactly one master for each partition.
+Helix ensures there will be exactly one leader for each partition.

 ```
 # helix-admin.sh --zkSvr <zk_address> --addResource <clustername> <resourceName> <numPartitions> <StateModelName>
-./helix-admin.sh --zkSvr localhost:2199 --addResource MYCLUSTER myDB 6 MasterSlave
+./helix-admin.sh --zkSvr localhost:2199 --addResource MYCLUSTER myDB 6 LeaderStandby
 ```

 #### Let Helix Assign Partitions to Nodes